 Business forms in Denmark

-As already mentioned, before starting a business, the legal form of doing business must be chosen.
-The most common choices are sole proprietorship, joint stock company, limited liability company and branch of a foreign company.
-It is worth remembering that both Polish and foreign entrepreneurs are free to pick the legal form of their company in Denmark.
+As previously stated, when starting a business, one must choose the legal structure of the company.
+The most popular options are sole proprietorship, joint-stock company, limited liability company, and branch of a foreign company.
+It is important to note that both domestic and foreign entrepreneurs have the freedom to select the legal structure of their company in Denmark.

 PMV (Personligt ejet mindre virksomhed)

 PMV is a hobby business suitable for individuals who are new to entrepreneurship.
 However, if the business generates an annual turnover exceeding DKK 50,000 or hires an employee, it must switch to the Enkeltmandszirksmhed legal structure (details below).
 While registering with the Central Business Register is optional, interested parties may do so to obtain a CVR number.
 The business owner assumes complete responsibility for all business operations, including profits and debts, which are considered the sole responsibility of the owner.

 Sole proprietorship (Enkeltmandszirksmhed)

 Sole proprietorship (self-employment) is the least complicated form of doing business in Denmark.
 This is probably why it is the most common form of business.
 The basic principle is that all assets and liabilities belong to the owner, who is liable for all debts with his/her own assets.
 And although the business may employ staff, no one but the owner has a say in the running of the business.